Tour de France: 1969–1987

-Levitan helped drive an internationalization of the Tour de France, and cycling in general.
+Lévitan helped drive an internationalization of the Tour de France, and cycling in general.
 Roche was the first winner from Ireland; however, in the years leading up to his victory, cyclists from numerous other countries began joining the ranks of the peloton.
 In 1982, Sean Kelly of Ireland (points) and Phil Anderson of Australia (young rider) became the first winners of any Tour classifications from outside cycling's Continental Europe heartlands, while Lévitan was influential in facilitating the participation in the 1983 Tour by amateur riders from the Eastern Bloc and Colombia.
 In 1984, for the first time, the Société du Tour de France organized the Tour de France Féminin, a version for women.
 It was run in the same weeks as the men's version, and it was won by Marianne Martin.
-In the 1986 race, Greg LeMond of the United States became the first non-European winner.

 While the global awareness and popularity of the Tour grew during this time, its finances became stretched.
 Goddet and Lévitan continued to clash over the running of the race.
 Lévitan launched the Tour of America as a precursor to his plans to take the Tour de France to the US.
-The Tour of America lost a lot of money, and it appeared to have been cross-financed by the Tour de France.
+The Tour of America lost much money, and it appeared to have been cross-financed by the Tour de France.
 In the years before 1987, Lévitan's position had always been protected by Émilien Amaury, the then owner of ASO, but Émilien Amaury would soon retire and leave son Philippe Amaury responsible.
 When Lévitan arrived at his office on 17 March 1987, he found that his doors were locked and he was fired.
 The organisation of the 1987 Tour de France was taken over by Jean-François Naquet-Radiguet.
 He was not successful in acquiring more funds, and was fired within one year.